chrispaynter/architecture/Microservices/My Overview.md

   - It listens for the event and reacts accordingly when it occurs.
 - None of the components need to know about each other.
 - They only need to know what events can occur in the system, so they can react accordingly.
+- Example technologies
+  - Topic-Based Brokers
+  - REST over HTTP i.e Atom

 ### Common Data (Async)

-- Data is shared between two components by way of
-  - File system
-  - Database
 - **Component A** has new data, and places it in a CSV file on a shared drive.
 - **Component B** periodically checks this shared drive for new data.
 - Neither service needs to know anything about each other.
+- Example technologies
+  - File system
+  - Database

 # Sharing Code